szorfein/deceitmac/README.md

 # deceitmac
-A tool to change/forge/spoof a mac address.
+A posix shell to change/forge/spoof a mac address anytimes.

 ## Install